It’s getting close to Halloween, so I decided to whip up this cute little Halloween table runner!

 I was tempted to leave it in black and white but I decided to add a little orange ruffle on the end.
 I left it raw on the edge for a bit of shabbiness which adds to the Halloween-ey feel.
 And I threw in a strip of Riley Blake’s black and white chevron.
 It’s funny because I am sick of chevron but yet not…I have to admit, I still love it.

-Do you wanna make one?
+Do you wanna make your own Halloween table runner?
 It’s really easy and only takes about an hour.
-Read on after the jump!

 First you need five strips of fabric 3-4 inches wide, depending on how wide your table is.
 This tutorial is pretty easily adjustable for the size of your table.
 For the length, cut the strips the width of the fabric.
 I cut another five the width of the fabric and sewed them together at the end.
 But depending on how long you want your runner to be you’ll want to cut the next five fabric strips shorter.
 You want the final length to be the length of the table plus about 6 inches on each side for the overhang.